okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-private-app/main/index.md

 ## Next steps

-After you tested your SSO integration, communicate to your Okta org users about the custom app SSO capability.
+After you test your SSO integration, communicate to your Okta org users about the custom app SSO capability.

 If you decide to publish your integration to the OIN later on: